xiix0/scam/README.md

-You have a strong desire for a home and your family interests come first.
+Have a place for everything and keep the thing somewhere else; this is not advice, it is merely custom.
+		-- Mark Twain